oneapi-src/ishmem/docs/_sources/library_setup_exit_query.rst

 processes that represent the PEs will still exist after the call to ``ishmem_finalize`` returns, but they will no longer have access to resources that have been released.

+..
+FIXME after contexts added:
+..
+As a result, all shareable contexts are destroyed.
+..
+The user is responsible for destroying all contexts with the
+..
+SHMEM_CTX_PRIVATE option enabled prior to calling this routine; otherwise,
+.. the behavior is undefined.

 .. note:: Because SYCL kernel execution is non-blocking on the host, all kernels performing ``ishmem`` calls must first `complete` (for example, by